liferay/liferay-screens/ios/Documentation/SignUpWidget.md

-# SignUpWidget for iOS (Auth module)
+# SignUpWidget for iOS

 ## Important note
 __This product is under heavy development and most of the features aren't ready to be used in production.
-It's public just in order to allow developers to preview the technology.__
+It's public, following our Open Source philosophy, in order to allow developers to preview the technology and contribute with feedback, ideas and bug fixes.__

 ## Features
 - Creates a new user in the portal.
 - Could make a auto login if the creation is successful.
 - Could save the credentials of the user created in the keychain.

+##Module
+Auth

-## Supported in themes
+## Themes

 - Default
 - Flat7